Dental Crowns

 What Is The Procedure?

-How Do I Take Care Of My Dental Crown?
+How Do I Take Care Of My Tooth Crown?

 To keep your dental crown in good condition, it is important to practice good oral hygiene habits, such as brushing twice a day, flossing daily, and visiting your dentist regularly for cleanings and check-ups.
 You should also avoid chewing on hard or sticky foods, as this can damage the crown.